-Dependency Resource Alternative Impact daVinci Skills Simula- tor access Other project usage None Not much, project can be carried forward with- out this test Development Drive for Simulator [DONE] Anton None Not much, project can be carried forward with- out this test daVinci S System ac- cess Others using it for their projects Make sure to reserve on calendar Slow down the project Computer for simula- tion [DONE] Project can't happen without this!
-Test hardware pipeline hardware pipeline New GPU project heavily depends on this!
-H3D library svn access [ON GOING] Firewall block, Network Security JHU Use a particular SVN revision checkout from outside Hopkins and don't bother about up- dates Shouldn't be much un- less some bug gets fixed on the library CISST ISI BB API wrapper update Anton Do myself Crucial for communi- cating with the robot ISI BB API intro Anton Do myself or ask oth- ers experienced with ISI BB API Not much (slow down) ISI BB API access [DONE] Project can't happen without this!
-Sample Tasks from ISI [DONE] Project will be slowed down!
-Documenation and troubleshoot on mod- els from ISI [ON GOING] publeshoot on mod- s from ISI [ON Slow down the project
+Dependency Resource Alternative Impact daVinci Skills Simula- tor access Other project usage None Not much, project can be carried forward with- out this test Development Drive for Simulator [DONE] Anton None Not much, project can be carried forward with- out this test daVinci S System ac- cess Others using it for their projects Make sure to reserve on calendar Slow down the project Funds for using daVinci S System [DONE] Prof. Taylor None Project can't happen without this!
+Computer for simula- tion [DONE] Info from ISI, Approval from Prof. Taylor None Project can't happen without this!
+Test hardware pipeline New GPU other GPU project heavily depends on this!
+H3D library svn access [ON GOING] Firewall block, Network Security JHU Use a particular SVN revision checkout from outside Hopkins and don't bother about up- dates Shouldn't be much un- less some bug gets fixed on the library CISST ISI BB API wrapper update Anton Do myself Crucial for communi- cating with the robot ISI BB API intro Anton Do myself or ask oth- ers experienced with ISI BB API Not much (slow down) ISI BB API access [DONE] Anton None Project can't happen without this!
+Sample Tasks from ISI [DONE] Simon, Ashwin Refer to examples from H3D documentation Project will be slowed down!
+Documenation and troubleshoot on mod- els from ISI [ON GOING] Ashwin Do myself Slow down the project